SpW82/python_connection/readme.txt

-A simple client and sever.
+A simple client and sever that runs on the loopback address.
 The client accepts input and sends it to the server.